AppsFlyerSDK/XamarinAndroidBinding/README.md

 2. Make sure to add google-services.json into your project

+3.1 Developers who first use Firebase for AppsFlyer uninstall measurement

+If a developer integrates FCM for the sole purpose of measurement uninstalls with AppsFlyer, they can make use of the appsFlyer.FirebaseMessagingServiceListener service, included in our SDK.
+If you already use Firebase Messaging in your app, skip to step 3.2

-3. Add the following receiver to your AndroidManifest.xml file:
+Add the following receiver to your AndroidManifest.xml file:

 ```xml
 <application